Dani3lTamir/BIOFIGHTERS_DEV/README.md

 ## Gameplay Structure
 ### 1. **Macrophage Level** (Mini-Game 1)
 - The player controls a **macrophage**, an immune cell responsible for engulfing harmful pathogens.
+- The player answers Trivia questions about the immune system to obtain various power-ups.
 - The macrophage catches various pathogens until a **novel pathogen** appears—one that the body has never encountered before.
 - The macrophage engulfs the novel pathogen and passes it to a **dendritic cell**, setting up the next phase of the game.

 ### 2. **Dendritic Cell Level** (Mini-Game 2)
-- The player now controls a **dendritic cell**, whose job is to carry the novel pathogen through the **lymph node maze**.
+- The player now controls a **dendritic cell**, whose job is to carry the novel pathogen's **Antigen** through the **lymph node maze**.
-- Once in the lymph node, the player must identify the correct **T cell** that can recognize and respond to this pathogen.
+- Once in the lymph node, the player must identify the correct **T cell** that has the right **Antibody** for our pathogen's Antigen.
-- Successfully finding the right T cell triggers the activation of the immune defense.
+- Successfully finding the right T cell triggers the activation of the immune defense (Final stage in a cycel).

 ### 3. **T Helper Cell Level** (Main Level)
 - The player takes on the role of a **T helper cell**, which activates various immune defenses.